passcod/blook/2017-mar-10-monthly-update.md

 Also, I needed an exercise to get back into Rust.

 So I did a blackbox reimplementation of my blog, plus a few missing features, minus two obsolete ones.
+I made it a hybrid of Rust and JavaScript, using Neon to bridge the two.
+I [blogged about some patterns][neon-post] I encountered when wrangling the Neon bindings.

-The new version has upwards of 150 tests, sports a **25x** performance boost, has up-to-spec CommonMark rendering and new footnote support, and is a lot more _consciously designed_ instead of haphazardly put together.
+The new version has upwards of 300 tests (170 on the Rust side, and more than that on the JS side), sports a **25x** performance boost, has up-to-spec CommonMark rendering and new footnote support, and is a lot more _consciously designed_ instead of haphazardly put together.
 It's live; you're reading this article on an instance right now.

 **[Blograph]** is now also built deliberately to be possible for use by others.
 It is still highly opinionated, and quite unsuitable for non-technical authors